-• SGI Management Center Installation and Configuration
+• SGI Management Center (SMC) Installation and Configuration

 This manual is intended for system administrators.
 It describes how to install and configure the SGI Management Center.
-A companion manual, SGI Management Center System Administrator's Guide, describes general cluster administration.

-• SGI Management Center System Administrator's Guide
+• SGI Management Center (SMC) System Administrator Guide

 This manual describes how you can monitor and control a cluster using the SGI Management Center.
-A companion manual, SGI Management Center Installation and Configuration Guide, describes installing and configuring the SGI Management Center